Nationals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Hayden Wesneski (2-1) will take the mound for the Cubs, his sixth start of the season.
+- Marcus Stroman (2-2) will take the mound for the Cubs, his seventh start of the season.

+- In six starts this season, he's earned a quality start in five of them.

 |Opponent